-Circulation of blood receives no boost from muscle function, and pain served at or below the nerve distribution level is missing.
-In the absence of muscle and sensory function sitting in a wheelchair and laying in bed may be hazardous to your health.
+With spinal cord injuries, the circulation of blood receives no boost from muscle function, and pain disappears at and below the nerve distribution level is missing.
+In the absence of feeling and muscle function, sitting in a wheelchair and laying in bed may be hazardous to your health.
 Wheelchair pushups and frequent turning in bed are necessary to avoid the complications which may follow the lack of attention.
 One must worry about the attending skills of an individual who dives into strange water headfirst.

 During Arnold’s first admission he was able to master the wheelchair balancing act.
 This includes jerking the front wheels into the air and balancing on the rear wheels.
 The competition then is to time how long one may remain balanced on the rear wheels.
 In this competition it is important that one return to earth on the front wheels, the only safe landing.
 Failing in this the other option is to go over backwards, landing on ones head.
 Exactly how many times Arnold fell over backward on his wheelchair is not known.
 When it happens the individual requires the assistance of one or more persons to set the world upright again, wheelchair and half lifeless paraplegic person.
 Arnold was reluctant to learn this lesson.